martinrist/reactive-with-rxjs-bacon/content.md

 ---

-# What We'll Look at Today
+# What We'll Be Covering

 - Introduce Bacon.js and contrast it with traditional approaches for some simple examples